What is UM / UIM Insurance? Your Guide to Uninsured Motorist Coverage in Arkansas

 Problems occur when a person is injured in a collision and they believe that they have full coverage car insurance, even though they previously rejected the uninsured or underinsured motorist coverage.
 If the at-fault driver does not have car insurance, and the injured person rejected uninsured (UM) coverage, there is typically no place for the injured person to recover.
-They may be stuck with a damaged car and no one to help pay for hospital expenses.
+Even with help from a car accident attorney they may be stuck with a damaged car and no one to help pay for hospital expenses.

 Medical Payments (MedPay) coverage is another optional insurance coverage that pays for the medical expenses of an insured person and his or her passengers after a motor vehicle collision.
-MedPay will pay out its benefits regardless of who caused the collision and will generally cover an insured person who is permissively driving someone else’s vehicle.
+MedPay will pay out its benefits regardless of who caused the collision and will generally cover an insured person who is permissively driving someone else’s vehicle during the crash.
 It also typically provides coverage for an insured person and or his or her family members who are injured as pedestrians.

 Personal Injury Protection (PIP) coverage is required in Arkansas and pays benefits for injury expenses and lost wages incurred by the insured person and his or her passengers injured in a motor vehicle collision.

 MedPay and PIP are no-fault insurance coverages, which means they are required to pay the insured regardless of who is at fault.
 MedPay is the same as PIP except it does not pay for lost income, only for medical expenses.

 What happens if I don’t have UM/UIM?

 Arkansas law requires that all drivers have a minimum of $25,000 in insurance in order to be driving.
 But $25,000 may not cover all of the medical expenses, time off work, any permanent injuries, or future health expenses that are likely to be incurred because of the injuries.
-Even when the limits are higher, it still may not be enough.
+Even when the limits are higher it still may not be enough, and you will likely want to seek additional compensation.